-- 8. If there are in-line filters or strainers fitted at the beginning of laterals, randomly sample five filters from the 'dirtiest' station - Record the pressure in each lateral with the filter in-place, then remove the filter element and record pressure with it out - Calculate pressure loss as the average of the five readings.
+- 9. If there are in-line filters or strainers fitted at the beginning of laterals, randomly sample five filters from the 'dirtiest' station - 10.
+Record the pressure in each lateral with the filter in-place, then remove the filter element and record pressure without it - 11.
+Calculate pressure loss as the average of the five readings